Individual strengths retrospective — reinforce everyone’s contributions

 5 July 2021

-The Individual strengths retrospective is a great way to level up a team by reflecting on and reinforcing their individual strengths.
+The Individual strengths retrospective is a great way to level up a team by reflecting on and reinforcing their individual contributions.
 Here’s how you run one.

 When to use this retrospective

 You want to inspire and energise the team by reminding them how they contribute to the team’s success.